-You can only get a licence if you’re using the prohibited items for:
+You can only get an authorisation if you’re using the prohibited items for:

 - testing new varieties of plants (varietal selection)

-You must have a licence to import, move or keep invertebrate plant pests or plant pathogens which meet any one of the following conditions:
+You must have an authorisation to import, move or keep invertebrate plant pests or plant pathogens which meet one of the following conditions:

-- Defra considers that they’re not present in England, Scotland and Wales and are likely to be harmful to plants
+- the Department for Environment, Food and Rural Affairs (Defra) considers that they’re not present in England, Scotland and Wales and are likely to be harmful to plants

-- Defra considers them to be non-indigenous races, strains, populations or clones of indigenous species which could exhibit an increased risk to plant health (eg increased pathogenicity or resistance to commonly used control strategies)
+- Defra considers them to be non-indigenous races, strains, populations or clones of indigenous species which could be a risk to plant health (for example, increased pathogenicity or resistance to commonly used control strategies)

-You must have a licence to import, move or keep any plants, parts of plants or seeds listed in Annex III of EU Directive 2000/29/EC.
+You must have an authorisation to import, move or keep any plants, parts of plants or seeds listed in either of the following:

-You may be able to use a licence to bring in plants, parts of plants and seeds which would normally need a phytosanitary certificate or plant passport.
+You may be able to get an authorisation to bring in plants, parts of plants, seeds or algae which normally need a phytosanitary certificate or plant passport.

-You can only do this if you can’t get the phytosanitary certificate or plant passport for scientifically justified reasons, eg the plants were collected from the wild - contact the APHA if you want to do this.
+You can only do this if you can not get the phytosanitary certificate or plant passport for scientifically justified reasons.
+For example, the plants were collected from the wild.
+Contact APHA if you want to do this.

-You must have a licence to import, move, or keep soil from some countries.
-This also applies to any organic material which is capable of sustaining plant life and which contains solid organic matter, eg humus, peat other than pure and unused peat, moss and bark.
+You must have an authorisation to import, move or keep soil from all third countries, except Switzerland.
+You do not need an authorisation or a letter of authority to import soil from the EU or Switzerland.
+This also applies to any organic material capable of sustaining plant life and containing solid organic matter.
+For example, humus, peat moss and bark.